- Home/

 7. Powder Room Layout

-A powder room layout is not for daily use as it can be too tight.
-But it’s the perfect size for a guest bath!
+A powder room layout is the perfect size for a guest bath!
 It's convenient for guests as it has all the necessary bathroom fixtures without taking up too much space.
 The sink and toilet face each other, with a dual shower tub next to them.

 8. Bathroom-Laundry Combo Layout